 In the case of a passed recall vote, the senator's office shall be declared vacant and filled according to the Bylaws.

-If the Vice President of Human Resources is unable to perform these duties for any reason, the SGA Advisor will assume these
+If the Vice President of Human Resources is unable to perform these duties for any reason, the SGA Advisor will assume these responsibilities.

 Article XIV: Impeachment